sona1591/CypressAutomation/README.md

 ### Notes:

 Before setting up the project, I have installed following:
+##Setup
 step-1
 node.js>>To execute java script code, we should have java script runtime environrnt in our system.and node.js is an open source,cross platform runtime environrnt which is useful for run our javascript code.